 Political scientists explore the concerns and issues that animate public life.
 Using both humanistic and scientific approaches, we study how political communities attempt to reconcile the claims of justice, power, liberty, and authority.

 Drawing on history, law, economics, psychology, sociology, and philosophy, political science is a broadly based social science that shares the traditional aims of liberal arts education while attempting to come to grips with the major public issues of our time.

 Upon graduation, political science majors qualify for careers in both the public and private sectors, in local, state, and federal government, and in business, education, journalism, international organizations, and practical politics.
-They also pursue postgraduate study in law and public administration, as well as graduate study in political science.
+They also pursue postgraduate study in law and public administration, as well as graduate study in political science, among other disciplines.